Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Lacquered Finishes

-The term is common in the industry to refer to any liquid coating, a leftover from past decades when a liquid coating was very likely to be a lacquer of some sort.
+The term is common in the industry to refer to any liquid coating, a leftover from past decades when a liquid coating was probably a lacquer of some sort.

-Modern "lacquer" finishes are usually created by spraying the faucet with several layers of a much more durable in a spray booth – the same apparatus used by an auto-body shop, but usually smaller.
+Modern "lacquer" finishes are usually created by spraying the faucet with several coats of a much more durable in a spray booth—the same apparatus used by an auto-body shop, but usually smaller.

 Basic lacquer coatings may be followed up with hand-applied highlights, shadows, and textured effects as needed to produce a specific appearance.
-Some of these final treatments, especially those on special order finishes, require real artistry to create interesting finish effects.
+Some of these final treatments, especially those on custom finishes, require real artistry to create the interesting finish effects.

 Painted Finish Durability